MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-network-topology-and-connectivity.md

 ### Considerations

 - This scenario doesn't account for client direct network connectivity to session public or private (no RDP Shortpath) hosts.
 - Azure Virtual Desktop control plane Gateway (public endpoint) manages client connections.
-Therefore AVD clients can create outbound connections to required AVD URLs (check required URL list under general design considerations and recommendations).
+Therefore AVD clients can create outbound connections to required AVD URLs ([Required URL list and check tool](/azure/virtual-desktop/safe-url-list)).
 - No public IPs or any other public inbound path to session hosts is needed, traffic from clients to session hosts flows through Azure Virtual Desktop control plane gateway.
 - No virtual network peering between Azure Virtual Desktop spokes, all the traffic goes through the connectivity hub.
 - Outbound internet connection from Azure Virtual Desktop session hosts goes through the default Azure outbound NAT using dynamic Azure public IPs (no customer control on outbound public IPs used).